 Goldenberry is rich in vitamins A, C, B1, B3, minerals, and antioxidants, and it has been attributed various medicinal properties during its long history of use.
 The best-regarded one by experts is its ability to fight intestinal parasites, but it's also been recommended to combat asthma, strengthen the optic nerve, and treat throat ailments.
-Plus, it has even been shown to have antiulcer properties and lower cholesterol.
+Plus, it has even been shown to have antiulcer and cholesterol lowering properties.
 With a slightly tart taste to boot, goldenberry is sure to please.

 Bilberry (Vaccinium myrtillus)

 Bilberry is a relative of blueberry: they do, in fact, resemble each other.
 However, bilberries are richer in anthocyanins, the powerful and healthy compounds that give the fruit its dark color and high level of antioxidants.